Author: Phil, 1Token

 In this article, crypto funds are defined as those funds trading cryptocurrencies and derivatives (futures, perpetuals, options, lending, staking, DeFi…) in cryptocurrency secondary markets (e.g., Coinbase, Binance, FTX, Deribit, B2C2, Genesis, Uniswap…).
 There will be an upcoming separate article that explains the operations of crypto venture capital funds (VC funds) that invest into simple agreements for future tokens (SAFT) in the primary market.

-As crypto funds are similar to traditional funds in fund structure (such as feeder-master fund), and investment thesis (e.g., market neutral, long-short, momentum, high frequency, multi-strategy…), there are same professional service providers for fund operations, mainly fund admins and auditors (accounting firms), who are the key stakeholders in fund accounting as well as the fund managers.
+As crypto funds are similar to traditional funds in fund structure (such as feeder-master fund), and investment thesis (e.g., market neutral, long-short, momentum, high frequency, multi-strategy…), there are same professional service providers for fund operations, mainly crypto fund admins, auditors, and accountants (crypto accounting institutions), who are the key stakeholders in fund accounting as well as the fund managers.

-However, the decentralized blockchain infrastructure makes crypto assets different from traditional financial assets like stocks and bonds, and face more variety and greater number of asset types/instruments, trading venues and strategies, and more advanced IT requirements on fund accounting and trade reconciliations.
+However, the decentralized blockchain infrastructure makes crypto assets different from traditional financial assets like stocks and bonds, and face more variety and greater number of asset types/instruments, trading venues and strategies, and more advanced IT requirements on fund accounting and crypto buyside trade reconciliation.

-For fund admins and auditors, some pioneers have built capabilities by developing system in-house, or by deploying 3rd party software like 1Token, while more are still using manual spreadsheets to build reports.
+For fund admins and auditors, some pioneers have built capabilities by developing crypto in-house investing business unit, or by deploying 3rd party software like 1Token, while more are still using manual spreadsheets to build reports.

 Fund NAV (per share) accounting